xfrr/finantrack/README.md

 ## 📊 Overview

 **FinanTrack** is an open-source personal finance management tool designed to help you track income, expenses, and savings with ease.
-The app allows you to categorize your transactions, set financial goals, and generate insightful reports, giving you full control over your finances.
+The app allows you to categorize your expenses, set financial goals, and generate insightful reports, giving you full control over your finances.

 ### 🌟 Features
-- 🧾 **Track Expenses & Income**: Categorize transactions and gain a clear view of your finances.
+- 🧾 **Track Expenses & Income**: Categorize expenses and gain a clear view of your finances.
 - 💡 **Custom Financial Goals**: Set and track your savings goals and budgets.
 - 📈 **Generate Reports**: Monthly, quarterly, and yearly reports on your financial health.
 - 🔐 **Secure & Private**: Your data is securely stored and only accessible to you.